View Undergraduate Research & Creative Activity at the Statesboro Campus

 NCUR: National Conferences on Undergraduate Research

 Now in existence for over twenty years, the conference regularly hosts 2,000 students and their faculty mentors to present their research through posters, oral presentations, visual arts and performances.
-The NCUR conference wil be hosted at the University of Oklahoma on April 4-7, 2018.
 Find out more information here: NCUR

 16th Claremont – University of California Undergraduate Conference on the E.U.

 This conference is aimed to encourage undergraduate students to learn more about the European Union as well as interact with other students and professors who have various expertise in this field.
-The Conference will be held April 5-6, 2018 at Scripps College in Claremont, California.
 Find out more here: Claremont UC Undergraduate Research

 Find out more here: UC